al-mighty/github-actions-for-packages/README.md

-# Tic Tac Toe Game
+# Tic Tac Toe Game1

 Let's learn about CD while using GitHub Actions and the GitHub Package Registry!